 During the past several months, there have been several incidents dealing with this very subject.
 Some of the incidents have resulted in lawsuits and major media coverage.
 The last thing you want as a flight attendant is to have your face plastered all over the news outlets and you don’t ever want your actions to result in a lawsuit by a passenger.
 Because you are directly representing the company you work for, anything you do that results in negative publicity could jeopardize your job.

-Here are two typical types of questions you may be asked at interviews which both deal with handling an “irate” passenger: Hopefully, these answers will not only be the right ones at your flight attendant interview, but they will also educate you on avoiding problems down the road.
+Here are two typical types of flight attendant interview questions you may be asked which both deal with handling an “irate” passenger: Hopefully, these answers will not only be the right ones at your flight attendant interview, but they will also educate you on avoiding problems down the road.

 What would you do if a passenger were rude or obnoxious?